underthecurve/r-dataviz-ggplot2/R-basic-dataviz.md

 ![](R-basic-dataviz_files/figure-html/unnamed-chunk-18-1.png)<!-- -->

 We can draw the straight line that best fits the relationship between these two variables.
 In order to do this, we can use `abline()`, a function that adds straight lines to a plot, in combination with an additional argument, `lm()`, which stands for "linear model."
 We have to tell R that `boston.weather.max$max.temp` is our y-variable (aka "outcome" variable) and `boston.weather.min$min.temp` is our x variable (aka "input" variable) for the regression.

+Highlight the following code and run it all at once:

 ```r